irena-flextool/flextool/docs/index.md

 ![Add scenario](./add_scenario.png)

 Once the scenario has been committed to the database, it becomes available in the Spine Toolbox workflow.
-One can select scenarios to be executed from the arrow that leaves the `input_data` database.
+One can select scenarios to be executed from the arrow that leaves the ***Input data*** database.
 At this point, there will be only the *base* `scenario` available and should be selected.
 There is also a tool filter with *FlexTool3* pre-selected.
 This selection needs to be present when running scenarios (it is used to filter the `is_active` entities into the scenario).

 ![Select scenario](./select_scenario.png)

-Next, we want to run three tools: *Export_to_CSV* (that will make input files suitable for FlexTool), *FlexTool3* (which is a Python script that calls the FlexTool model generator for each solve) and *Import_results* (which will take output files from FlexTool and drop their contents to the *Results* database with a particular `alternative` name.
+Next, we want to run three tools: ***Export_to_CSV*** (that will make input files suitable for FlexTool), ***FlexTool3*** (which is a Python script that calls the FlexTool model generator for each solve) and ***Import_results*** (which will take output files from FlexTool and drop their contents to the ***Results*** database with a particular `alternative` name.
 First, select the tools (select with left click while ctrl is pressed or draw an area with ctrl pressed, see figure below).
-Then, press *Execute_selected* from the menu bar.
+Then, press ***Execute_selected*** from the menu bar.
 The three items should be executed and if all goes well, then green check marks appear on each of the tool once it has finished.
-You can explore the outputs of each item by selecting the item and looking at the *Console* widget.
+You can explore the outputs of each item by selecting the item and looking at the ***Console*** widget window.

 ![Choose workflow items](./choose_workflow_items.png)
 ![Executed selected items](./execute_selected.png)

-It is now possible to explore model results for the *base* `scenario` using either the *Results* database or the Excel file that can be exported by executing the *To_Excel* exporter tool.
+It is now possible to explore model results for the *base* `scenario` using either the ***Results*** database or the Excel file that can be exported by executing the ***To_Excel*** exporter tool.
 When doing that, no scenarios should be selected so that the tool will create one Excel file with data from all the alternatives that are in the results database (which will make more sense once there are more scenario results).
-The generated Excel file can be found by selecting the *To_Excel* tool and clicking on the folder icon on top-right of the *Link properties* widget window.
+The generated Excel file can be found by selecting the ***To_Excel*** tool and clicking on the folder icon on top-right of the ***Link properties*** widget window.

 ## 2nd step - add a coal unit